 What to Expect Each Semester

-Your work each semester will be detailed your Study Plan, a written agreement between you and your mentor that maps out your individual goals for writing, reading, and critical development for the coming semester.
+Your work each semester will be detailed in your study plan, a written agreement between you and your mentor that maps out your individual goals for writing, reading, and critical development for the coming semester.
 Your MFA semester’s work is tailored to you as an individual writer, and your mentor will guide your progress each step of the way.

-You will produce and submit electronically a “packet” of written work every four weeks, including a detailed cover letter discussing progress on the Study Plan, as well as any questions or issues of craft.
+You will produce and submit electronically a “packet” of written work every four weeks, including a detailed cover letter discussing progress on the study plan, as well as any questions or issues of craft.
 Your mentor will respond within one week in a detailed report addressing such areas as technical and aesthetic development of the work, notes for revision, suggestions for further reading, and new issues and directions you might take.
 You will maintain regular contact with your mentor through these packet exchanges and, as needed, supplementary communication.
-Each Mentor directs the progress of no more than three students each semester.

 First and Second Semesters